SAPHO Syndrome (cont.)

 SAPHO syndrome is diagnosed clinically by identifying the characteristic features of the syndrome including synovitis, acne, pustulosis, hyperostosis, and osteitis.
 The blood test marker antigen HLA-B27, when present, supports the diagnosis.

-What is treatment for SAPHO syndrome?
+What is the treatment for SAPHO syndrome?

 Treatment of patients with SAPHO syndrome is directed toward the individual symptoms that are present.
 Generally, treatment involves medications that reduce inflammation in the particular tissues affected.
 Examples of medications that are used for inflammation include nonsteroidal anti-inflammatory drugs (NSAIDs, such as aspirin, ibuprofen [Advil, Motrin], and naproxen [Aleve]) and cortisone medications (either in the form of topical creams, tablets, or by injection into the involved area).
 Topical cold applications can also help reduce inflammation in some tissues.
 For patients with persisting joint symptoms, both sulfasalazine (Azulfidine) and methotrexate (Rheumatrex, Trexall) have been tried with varying degrees of success.
 Newer biologic medications, including infliximab (Remicade), have also been used successfully.